OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/README.md

 Ask a computer: "I have 2 watches, one is stopped, the other is 5 minutes ahead, which one is the most accurate?".

-Depending on the program you are using, the computer may very well reply: "The stopped one.
+Depending on the way the program you are using has been written, the computer may very well reply: "The stopped one.
 It gives the right time twice a day; the other watch is always wrong.".
 And this is not absurd.
 It is just wrong.

 Artificial Intelligence means to address this kind of "wrong" answer.